niklaskorz/diesl/README.md

 # The DieSL Language

 ## Documentation

-The documentation of the DSL API can be found here: https://pvs-hd.gitlab.io/ot/diesl/documentation/
+The documentation of the DieSL API can be found [here](https://pvs-hd.gitlab.io/ot/diesl/documentation/).
+In particular, see the [documentation for string operations](https://pvs-hd.gitlab.io/ot/diesl/documentation/diesl/operations/strings.html).

 ## Running the demo